 College-Level Review

 This level of review is reserved for research that represents no more than minimal risks to participants and does not involve subjects who are vulnerable to coercion or undue influence.
-This level of review is conducted by the college level representative (CR) at which time the CR from the college determines that he or she believes the protocol does not warrant an expedited or full review( is exempt from further review).
-These protocols are to be reviewed by the IRB Chair or a designee from the IRB determined by the Chair.
+This level of review is conducted by the college level representative (CR).
+The CR from the college determines if the protocol does not warrant an expedited or full review( is exempt from further review).
+These protocols are to be reviewed by the IRB Chair or a designee from the IRB determined by the IRB Chair.
 The CR reports the recommendation that the study is exempt from further review to the IRB.
 The IRB Chair may review the college level representative’s determination and may require a higher level of review.

 Expedited Review

 This category is reserved for studies that exceed what is permissible as exempted research, but also do not represent more than a minimal risk to the subjects involved.
 The CR reviews the study and recommends this level of review.
-At the discretion of the Chair or Chair’s Designee, a protocol may be elevated from expedited to full review.
-The expedited review is typically conducted by the Chair; however, the Chair (or the IRB designee in the absence of the Chair) may assign an experienced IRB member to conduct the expedited review.
+At the discretion of the IRB Chair or Chair’s Designee, a protocol may be elevated from expedited to full review.
+The expedited review is typically conducted by the IRB Chair; however, the IRB Chair (or the IRB designee in the absence of the IRB Chair) may assign an experienced IRB member to conduct the expedited review.

 Full Review